DiUS/pact-consumer-js-dsl/README.md

 1. Let's run that bad boy!

-  * start the pact mock server with `bundle exec pact -p 9427 -l /tmp/pact.logs`
+  * start the pact mock server with `bundle exec pact service -p 9427 -l /tmp/pact.logs`
   * run `karma start` (in another terminal window)

 1. Write some Grunt, Gulp, Rake, etc., tasks to make running easier.
 As an example, look at the `Gruntfile` in this repo.